trofima/clean-architecture-playground/README.md

 In this project, for consistency between frameworks, those files are placed to the **[component-name]** folder and called **index.[js|ts|jsx|vue]**

 ## User Stories
 In this example I implement part of backoffice for the online store.
-I do not intend to cover all edge cases and implement fully functional online store admin app. <b>I intend to implement practical example of several parts just as a showcase</b>.
+I do not intend to cover all edge cases and implement fully functional online store admin app.
+<ins>I intend to implement practical example of several parts just as a showcase</ins>.
 The following user stories will give you an idea of what is covered.

 ### Order List
 #### Render Order List :heavy_check_mark: